Train

 EU LEGISLATION INFRASTRUCTURE MANAGERS

-Proposal for a regulation on horizontal cybersecurity requirements for products with digital elements and amending Regulation (EU) 2019/1020
+Regulation (EU) 2024/2847 on horizontal cybersecurity requirements for products with digital elements (CRA)

 EU LEGISLATION INFRASTRUCTURE MANAGERS